windmill-labs/windmilldocs/docs/advanced/5_sharing_common_logic/index.md

 from ..folder.common_logic import foo
 ```

-Beware that you can only import scripts that you have view rights on on at time of execution.
+Beware that you can only import scripts that you have view rights on at time of execution.
-Furthermore, if you make any imports in the common logic, you will need to add
-the same imports in the Script that is being imported, otherwise the automatic
-dependency management will not work.

 The folder layout is identical with the one that works with the CLI for syncing
 scripts locally and on Windmill.
 See [Developing scripts locally](../4_local_development/index.md)